gazpachoking/fgwiki/Plugins/plex.md

-= Plex  =
+# Plex

-''Note: This plugin has been reported as not compatible with [https://blog.plex.tv/2014/11/20/introducing-plex-home/ PlexHome]''
+*Note: This plugin has been reported as not compatible with [[PlexHome|https://blog.plex.tv/2014/11/20/introducing-plex-home/]]*

-Produces an entry for each show present in a  [http://www.plexapp.com Plex Media Server] TV section.
-Can be used with [wiki:Plugins/configure_series configure_series] plugin or an output plugin.
+Produces an entry for each show present in a  [[Plex Media Server] TV section.
+Can be used with [wiki:Plugins/configure_series configure_series|http://www.plexapp.com]] plugin or an output plugin.

-== Configuration ==
+## Configuration
 Available configuration parameters:
 ||Name||Default||Mandatory||Description||
 ||server||localhost||No||IP or host of PMS||